kingaa/sbied/syllabus.md

 For groups that have only four members, the Seeker and Taker roles may be combined, as may the Seeker and Keeper roles.

-For groups that have only three members, the Seeker, Taker, and Keepe roles may be combined into one.
+For groups that have only three members, the Seeker, Taker, and Keeper roles may be combined into one.

 -----------------------------